|HOME PATTERNS RAMBLINGS ARTICLES TALKS DOWNLOAD BOOKS CONTACT|

 Real Life Conversations

-Conversations between components resemble conversations in real life because real life is inherently unreliable and asynchronous.
-Humans have therefore learned to interact by exchanging asynchronous messages, such as leaving a voice mail, mailing a letter, or sending an email, which form part of a conversation.
-Such conversations serve an overarching purpose, such as negotiating a deal or determining a place for dinner and can span hours, days, or even months.
-Human conversations have to deal with many of the same issues as distributed systems do, including duplicate messages ("I really need that TPS report"), messages crossing in transit ("Ignore this notice if you've already sent your payment"), and coordinating multiple independent resources ("You got the money?
+Conversations between components often resemble conversations in real life.
+That's the case because real life is inherently unreliable and asynchronous.
+Humans have therefore learned to interact by exchanging asynchronous messages, such as leaving a voice mail, mailing a letter, or sending an email.
+A series of such messages forms a conversation, which serves an overarching purpose, such as negotiating a deal or determining a place for dinner.
+Real-life conversations can span hours, days, or even months, and have to deal with many of the same issues as distributed systems do, including duplicate messages ("I really need that TPS report"), messages crossing in transit ("Ignore this notice if you've already sent your payment"), and coordinating multiple independent resources ("You got the money?
 You got the goods?").
 Therefore, one can learn a good bit about distributed system design from real life.

 Want to keep up-to-date?
 Follow My Blog.